 Wine Tourism Spain – Lesser Known Wine Country

 When people talk about Spanish wine regions they tend to focus on the big guys, like Rioja, or Penedes, where cava is produced.
 But, there are some really interesting options for wine country tours in Catalonia, the region of Spain that surrounds Barcelona.
 The region includes Penedes but also includes Valencia, and the Emporda wine region of the Costa Brava, which reaches all the way to France.
 Be prepared to see big things from these regions in the future, as they mature.
 You’re sure to see them in the wine news soon!

 Wendy over at World Wide Wendy recommends exploring Valencia for wine lovers.
 There are great opportunities for wine drinkers traveling to Valencia to explore just outside of the city.
 Although the region is most known for its paella and oranges, they produce some nice wines too.
 Their wines include easy-drinking reds, whites, and rosés and a small quantity of cava.

-The lesser known wine regions are so worth while to explore.
-But, it’s not always possible to just drive around and walk into tasting rooms, like you can in Napa Valley or Sonoma.
+The lesser known wine regions are so worthwhile to explore.
+But, it’s not always possible to just drive around and walk into tasting rooms, as you can in Napa Valley or Sonoma.
 It’s important to plan ahead to have the right wine tasting experience.